Unboxed-Software/solana-course/content/pda.md

 - PDAs are owned and controlled by the program they are derived from
 - PDA derivation provides a deterministic way to find data based on the seeds used for the derivation
 - Seeds can be used to map to the data stored in a separate PDA account
-- Programs can sign instructions on behalf of PDAs derived from its program ID
+- A program can sign instructions on behalf of the PDAs derived from its ID

 # Overview